What is a LEARNING

 |

-approach when processing information.
-If
+structured approach when processing

-instructions use a sequenced format (Step A,
+information.
+If instructions use a sequenced

-Step B, Step C, etc.) strong linear thinkers
+etc.) strong linear thinkers will feel

-will feel more comfortable starting
+more comfortable starting "Step B"

-"Step B" only after "Step A" has been fully completed.
-Overall, linear
+only after "Step A" has been

-thinkers like predictability and structure.
+like predictability and consistency.

-Mathematics & Accounting are linear-oriented subjects. |
+Mathematics & Accounting are linear-oriented

 |

-Global thinkers
+Global Thinkers

 (or "strategic thinkers")

-are more comfortable with new information if they can put it into context with
+if they can put it into context with

 the big picture.
-They also tend to be impatient with linear subjects and
+They also tend to be

 instructions - they prefer access to